uphold/uphold-sdk-android/README.md

 ## Basic usage

-In order to learn more about the Bitreserve API, please visit the [developer website](https://developer.bitreserve.org/api/v0/#authentication).
+In order to learn more about the Bitreserve API, please visit the [developer website](https://developer.bitreserve.org).

-To use the SDK you must first [register an application](https://bitreserve.org/dashboard/profile/applications/developer/new) and obtain a unique `client_id` and `client_secret` combination.
+To use the SDK you must first register an Application and obtain a unique `client_id` and `client_secret` combination.
+We recommend your first app be [registered in the Sandbox environment](https://sandbox.bitreserve.org/dashboard/profile/applications/developer/new), so you can safely play around during development.

-From the application page in your account you can get the Client ID, Client Secret and configure the redirect URI and the Scopes.
+From the application page in your account you can get the Client ID, Client Secret and configure the redirect URI and the desired Scopes.

 ### Authenticate User

-Before instantiating the Bitreserve client to start the OAuth authentication flow it is necessary to initialize the client.
+Before instantiating the Bitreserve client to start the OAuth authentication flow, you must first initialize it:

 ```java
 BitreserveClient.initialize(MainActivity.this);
 ```

-Now we can start the authentication process by calling the `beginAuthorization` method.
+Now we can start the authentication process by calling the `beginAuthorization` method:

 ```java
 BitreserveClient bitreserveClient = new BitreserveClient();
 bitreserveClient.beginAuthorization(MainActivity.this, CLIENT_ID, scopes, state);
 ```

-To receive an intent for the callback URL it is necessary to register an intent filter for one of your Android activities in order for users to be redirected to your app after the authorization process.
+To receive an intent for the callback URL it is necessary to register an intent filter for one of your Android activities in order for users to be redirected to your app after the authorization process:

 ```xml
 <intent-filter>